Clusters, toric ranks, and 2-ranks of hyperelliptic curves in the wild case: The relatively stable model of a Galois covering

 \subsection{Defining the relatively stable model}

-Let us assume in this subsection that $Y$ has positive genus.
-We are now ready to define the \emph{relatively stable model} of $Y$ with respect to the Galois cover $Y\to X$. \begin{dfn} A model of $\YY$ of $Y$ is said to be \emph{relatively stable} with respect to the Galois cover $Y \to X$ if it is semistable, it is acted upon by $G$, and its special fiber does not contain vanishing nodes, (-1)-lines, or horizontal (-2)-curves.
+We are now ready to define the \emph{relatively stable model} of the hyperelliptic curve $Y$ with respect to the Galois cover $Y\to X$. \begin{dfn} A model of $\YY$ of $Y$ is said to be \emph{relatively stable} with respect to the Galois cover $Y \to X$ if it is semistable, it is acted upon by $G$, and its special fiber does not contain vanishing nodes, (-1)-lines, or horizontal (-2)-curves.
 If a relatively stable model exists, the curve $Y$ is said to have \emph{relatively stable reduction} with respect to the cover $Y\to X$. \end{dfn}

 \begin{rmk} If $\YY$ is relatively stable and $\XX=\YY/G$, since $\YY$ cannot contain vanishing nodes, we have $\Sing(\YY_s)=f^{-1}(\Sing(\XX_s))$, where $f: \YY\to \XX$ is the cover map and $\Sing(\XX_s)$ and $\Sing(\YY_s)$ are the respective sets of nodes of the semistable models $\XX$ and $\YY$. \end{rmk}